fverloy/fverloy/README.md

 ## Hi there, I'm Filip Verloy 👋

-### I'm currently the Field CTO for the EMEA region at Rubrik.
+### I'm currently the Field CTO and Chief Evangelist at Noname Security.

-- 🚀 I’m currently working on building a rocket ship at Rubrik
+- 🚀 I’m currently working on building a rocket ship at Noname Security.
-- ⚙️ I’m currently learning Rust
+- ⚙️ I’m currently learning Rust.
 - 📚 I’m looking to collaborate on writing a technical book (O'Reilly, No Starch Press, Packt,...) on Cloud/Storage/Networking/Automation/IaC
-- 💬 Ask me about Cloud, Data Management, Cloud Networking, Infrastructure as Code.
+- 💬 Ask me about Cloud, Data Management, Cloud Networking, Infrastructure as Code, API Security.
 - 🃏 Pronouns: he/him/his

 ### Connect with me: